dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

     'entryLimit' => self::POST_LIMIT
 ]);
 ```
 Time to show your blog posts in a template file.
-Open `src/AppBundle/Resources/views/Blog/entries.html.twig`

-Change the title to whatever you wish, I changed it to `Blog posts` and inside `{% raw %}{% block body %}{% endraw %}` paste the following code:
+Open `./src/AppBundle/Resources/views/Blog/entries.html.twig` then change the title to whatever you wish (I changed it to "Blog Posts").
+Inside `{% raw %}{% block body %}{% endraw %}`, paste the following code:

 {% highlight html %}
 {% raw %}
     <div class="container">
         <div class="blog-header">
             <h1 class="blog-title">Blog tutorial</h1>
-            <p class="lead blog-description">A basic description of the blog, built in Symfony, styled in Bootstrap 3, secured by Auth0.</p>
+            <p class="lead blog-description">A basic description of the blog, built in Symfony, styled in Bootstrap 3, secured by <a href="http://auth0.com">Auth0</a>.</p>
         </div>

         <div class="row">